sdetweil/MMM-Config/README.md

 The ':'  in the time is changed to '.' as windows will not allow a filename with ':'.

+MMM-Config uses the [jsonform](https://github.com/jsonform/jsonform/wiki) library to construct, present and operate  the form

 ### The form looks like this

 Main form page.
 The form colors can be set in webform.css